Gabicolombo/Events-plataform/README.md

-# 📅 Eventify
+# 📅 Events-plataform

-**Eventify** is a GraphQL-based API for user authentication and event management.
+**Events-plataform** is a GraphQL-based API for user authentication and event management.
 Users can register, log in, and create events with participants from the platform.
 When an event is created, a message is sent to RabbitMQ, and a consumer processes that message to send email notifications to the event participants.

 ## 🚀 Features